michaeltroy/michaeltroy.github.io/_posts/2015-05-15-the-10-thousand-dollar-logo.markdown

 I can hear the gasps “Whoa, 10 thousand is ridiculous”.
 OK, sure I understand that but I’ll put it this way, I can guarantee with 100% certainty there are many designers out there that would be inversely horrified and would say that $10,000 isn’t nearly enough.
 Fair I say.

-<p class="break break-subhead">Let’s take a look at the 3 reasons that helped me arrived at $10,000</p>
+<p class="break break-subhead">Let’s take a look at the 3 reasons that helped me arrive at $10,000</p>

 <p class="subhead purple-light">One.
 Any less and it wasn’t worth the effort I was willing to invest.</p>